Get insider access

 • Stiff vacuum hose.

-The SEBO is impressively well-suited to dealing with pet hair.
-It easily cleans pet hair on bare floors as well as low and high-pile carpet.
+The SEBO is well-suited to dealing with pet hair.
+Its ET-1 powerhead does a great job of dealing with pet hair on carpets.
 It does a great job sucking up pet hair on furniture with its upholstery tool attached.
 However, since the tool has bristles instead of the more traditional lint strips, it can be tricky to move around.
 Its three-step filtration system is highly effective at trapping fine particles, making it a great option if you're concerned about allergens.
 It's quieter than most other vacuums, which is good if your pet is sensitive to especially loud noises.
-Unsurprisingly, since this vacuum doesn't come with a floorhead with a brushroll and lacks any mopping capability, it isn't suitable for cleaning dried-on stains.
+Unsurprisingly, since this vacuum doesn't have a floorhead with a brushroll and lacks any mopping capability, it isn't suitable for cleaning dried-on stains.

 Pros